dsccommunity/DscWorkshop/Exercises/Task3/Exercise4.md

 > Note: The names may vary depending on the name you have given to the project.

-2. Rename 'Stage 1' to 'Dev'.
-Add two additional stages (environemnts), called 'Test' and 'Production', each with an empty job.
+1. Rename 'Stage 1' to 'Dev'.
+Add two additional stages (environments), called 'Test' and 'Production', each with an empty job.

 The design of the pipeline depends very much on where it should operate.
 Your build steps might have included copying the files to an Azure blob storage instead of an on-premises file share.
 This would be the recommended way in case you want your Azure Automation DSC pull server to host the MOF files.
 The release step would be to execute New-AzAutomationModule with the URIs of your uploaded, compressed modules.

 For now, we will only upload the MOF files to Azure Automation, but you can add a similar release task for uploading the modules for example.

-3. Open your first stage, dev, and navigate to variables.
+1. Open your first stage, dev, and navigate to variables.
 For the dev stage, we want for example to deploy to the dev automation account.
 Variables you add here are available as environment variables in the release process.
 The environment variables are used later by the PowerShell scripts.
 By selecting the appropriate scope, you can control the variable contents for each stage.

     Please add the following variables to the 'Dev' stage: